Get

 The easier option is to change your dog’s diet for a salmon-based recipe although remember to please do a gradual transition.

 If offered as a treat please offer no more than 2% of their weight, once a week or less.
 Consult with a veterinarian first before feeding.
-For dogs on a diet already containing fish, your vet may recommend an alternate source.
+For dogs on a diet already containing fish, the vet may recommend an alternate source.

 Few foods are fattier and richer in omega-3 fatty acids than wild-caught, natural salmon.
 It’s a naturally fatty food that contains both omega-3 and omega-6 fatty acids, as well as a great source of protein.
 Feeding your dog salmon with skin can boost the omega-3 content in their diet which is good for their coat health.
 While it is a great source of omega-3, salmon is very high in fat and can lead to health issues caused by a high-fat diet.
 Never give your dog raw salmon, their life can be at risk due to salmon toxicosis.
 It must be well cooked but without the use of oils, spices, onions, or garlic which are actually toxic for dogs!